jef912/codergee-portfolio/README_with_badges.md

 ## 👨‍🎓 About Me

-Hi, I'm **Akwesi Otk**, also known as **Codergee**.
+Hi, I'm **Jeffery Otieku-Otk**, also known as **Codergee**.
 I'm a creative web developer focused on delivering elegant websites and modern web experiences.

-- 🌍 From: Ghana 🇬🇭
+- 🌍 From: Accra-Ghana 🇬🇭
 - 💼 Available for freelance/contract work
 - 💬 Reach me: [jeffotieku@gmail.com](mailto:jeffotieku@gmail.com)